-The SponsorMyBook website (shown at left) was live from October 2013 to January 2015.
-Because the book, Creativity For Sale, has it’s own website.
-This will serve as the resting place for SponsorMyBook.
+The SponsorMyBook website was live from October 2013 to January 2015.
+Because the book, Creativity For Sale, has its own website.
+This will serve as the resting place for the SponsorMyBook project.

 Conceiving The Idea